bahareeskandari/gold-rush/documentation.md

   - Displays own score, theft count, and coordinates.
   - Does not show the global map or other players.

+## Deploy to Fly from your Machine:

+- Install the Fly CLI

+- Authenticate with Fly.io

+- Have Access to the Fly App (must be collaborator on the Fly app)

+- Clone the Git Repository (if you haven’t already), you need the repo with the fly.toml, Dockerfile, etc.

+### (Optional) To recreate Fly Volume, (e.g., fresh start)

+- fly volumes destroy game_data
+- fly volumes create game_data --region ams --size 1

 ## Notes

 - Board coordinates: `(0,0)` is bottom-left; `(19,19)` (or `(39,39)` if WORLD_SIZE=40) is top-right.